|Causes Symptoms Diagnosis Treatment Home treatment Prevention|

 Your veterinarian will perform a physical examination of your cat and obtain a medical history from you.
 The exam will reveal a hard and full colon.

-Mild cases of constipation without accompanying symptoms such as vomiting or depression may be treated on an outpatient basis at home by giving your cat extra fibre, laxatives, stool softeners and increasing water consumption:
+Mild cases of constipation without accompanying symptoms such as vomiting or depression may be treated on an outpatient basis at home by giving your cat extra fibre, laxatives such as Metamucil (psyllium), stool softeners and increasing water consumption.

 Treatment for severely constipated cats requires hospital treatment.
 Never administer an emema at home.
 This procedure is invasive and cats do not respond well.
 Many of the ingredients in human enemas are toxic to cats.